THE WEDDING PHOTOGRAPHER CONSULTATION

-Between Thanksgiving and spring is when most couples begin their searching for wedding vendors.
-They’re recently engaged, and are raring to go find their wedding coordinator, venue, cater, florist, DJ and of course their wedding photographer.
+Between Thanksgiving and spring is when most couples begin their search for wedding vendors.
+They are recently engaged, and are raring to go find their wedding coordinator, venue, cater, florist, DJ and of course their wedding photographer.

 With most coupes, the venue is the first item they check off their list.
 After all, the availability of a venue often times determines a wedding date (especially this day and age when weddings are planned within a year versus the two years that were the norm a decade ago).

 Photographers have an interesting dynamic in a wedding.
 Where your coordinator will be a big part of your planning, on the day of your wedding they will be behind the scenes ensuring the flowers arrive on time, the cake is placed, the table settings are perfect, and all the other vendors are where they need to be.
 But photographers, we’re the one vendor that you’ll be around most of the day.
 In fact, you’ll probably see your photographer more than you spouse on your wedding day in most cases.

 This is why it’s extremely important to ensure you have picked a photographer who is a great fit for the wedding party, family and guests.
 You’ll also want someone who will collaborate with you and understand your expectation, not simply a photographer who will show up and take a bunch of pictures.